LauraAubin/Fuji/README.md

 - See how much CPU usage the selected process is using
 - Determine if the process is "stable", "unstable" is defined as rapid fluctuations in CPU usage
-- Allow the user to modify the "niceness" of the selected process
+- Allow the user to modify the `niceness` of the selected process
 <br>

 **The gif below demonstrates how the application works.
 In the background, I was using Photoshop to spike the CPU usage.**